upenr/PrivacyPolicies/README.md

     on this page.
 These changes are effective immediately, after they are posted on this page.</p>

 <p><strong>Contact Us</strong></p>
-<p>If you have any questions or suggestions about [my|our]our Privacy Policy, do not hesitate to contact
+<p>If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact
     us.</p>

 </body>